alex-pt01/Network-and-Computer-Security/README.md

 Gateway:192.168.1.254
 ```
 Then you need to copy the contents of the file [vm4.yml](VMs%20config/vm4.yml)
- present in the directory to /etc/netplan/01-network-manager-all.yaml on VM4.
+ and paste into /etc/netplan/01-network-manager-all.yaml on VM4.

 **VM5: Front Office DB**